- Rates & Fees

 Traveling without a set budget can lead to overspending.
 Before the fun part of your vacation can begin, it’s important to map out what your trip will cost and what you can afford to spend.
 Even if a detailed travel itinerary is not for you, try to give yourself a blueprint for how much you’re prepared to spend in major categories.
 Remember to consider costs for transportation, hotels, dining, entertainment and any specific activities that are on your must-do list.

 The bigger your trip, the more time you’ll need to save up.
 Working on your vacation fund?
-Use the Savings Goals widget in online and mobile banking to create and track multiple savings goals.1 Prefer a specific account to keep your vacation fund separate?
+Use the Savings Goals tool in online and mobile banking to create and track multiple savings goals.1 Prefer a specific account to keep your vacation fund separate?
 Club Accounts are a great option.2

 Travel in the off-season.